 You have questions about W.H.D.
 Koerner … we have the answers.
 Here’s everything you need to know about Koerner in a nutshell.

 A native of northern California, Michele Farrier now calls Cortez, Colorado home.
-She received a BA in Studio Art from the University of California – Davis.
+She received a BA in Studio Art from the University of California-Davis.
 After twenty years of teaching art to K-12 students in the Teton County School District, she retired to become a full-time artist.
-Farrier often paints en plein air (in […]
+Farrier often paints en plein air (in the open […]

 Originally published in Points West magazineSummer 2008 W.H.D.
 Koerner: A Family Legacy By Mindy A. Besaw W.H.D.
 Koerner, painter and illustrator, was born in Lunden, Schleswig-Holstein, Germany, and grew up in Clinton, Iowa.
 A steady contributor at the time of the “Golden Age” of illustration and American popular fiction, he was a highly prolific artist […]